QTNM/QTNMSim/README.md

 ### Status update

-Compiles and runs at this stage for the test0/1/2.mac test cases.
+Compiles and runs at this stage for the test0/1/2/3.mac test cases.
 Most required physics features have been implemented.
-Next is the most flexible primary particle event generator, the GPS.
-Pre-defined primary particle event generators remain, i.e a test generator (default energy, at origin, 90 degree pitch angle, aka in x-direction), the electron gun generator and the Tritium beta decay generator.
-The GPS then allows creating a primary electron conveniently by macro, very flexible configurations are possible.
+The flexible primary particle event generator, the GPS, was implemented.
+Pre-defined primary particle event generators remain, i.e a test generator
+(default energy, at origin, 90 degree pitch angle, aka in x-direction), the electron gun generator and the Tritium beta decay generator.
+The GPS allows creating a primary electron conveniently by macro, very flexible configurations are possible.
+A run timer is the latest update, printing to screen at the end of run.